3. Sequential and other types in Python#

 ## ['one']

-gives the object of the same type as x (here, a list) featuring the items at that indexes (in this case, only the first object, but a slice can potentially select any number of elements, including none).
+It returned the object of the same type as x (here, a list), even though, in this case, only one object was fetched.
+However, a slice can potentially select any number of elements, including zero.

-pandas data frames and numpy arrays will behave similarly, but there will be many more indexing options (as discussed in Section 5.4, Section 8.2, and Section 10.5).
+pandas data frames and numpy arrays will behave similarly, but there will be many more indexing options; see Section 5.4, Section 8.2, and Section 10.5.

-Lists are mutable: their state may be changed.
-The index operator can be used to replace the elements at given indexes.
+Lists are mutable: their state can be changed.
+The index operator can replace the elements at given indexes.

 x = ["one", "two", "three", "four", "five"]